schooltool-project/schooltool-book/source/what-is-1_0.rst

-What Can I Expect From SchoolTool 1.2?
+What Can I Expect From SchoolTool 1.4?
 ======================================

-SchoolTool 1.2 is a student information system (SIS), a suite of applications for tracking data about students.
-Each one of these applications -- gradebook, attendance, demographics, discipline tracking -- is simple on its face but potentially strives to accommodate almost infinite variation in local implementation.
+SchoolTool 1.4 is a student information system (SIS), a suite of applications for tracking data about students.
+Each one of these applications -- gradebook, attendance, demographics, intervention tracking -- is simple on its face but potentially strives to accommodate almost infinite variation in local implementation.
 This is software which is never "complete" or "finished."
 Talk to a vendor with a successful, full-featured SIS and you'll likely find that the roots of the product go back well over a decade.

 Reports
 -------